For information about the Affordable Care Act and Health Insurance Marketplace, please visit www.healthcare.gov.

 PHONE: (800) 996-4698

-Visit the United Healthcare Student Resources website to view full plan details and prices, as well as to enroll.
+Call United Healthcare Student Resources directly or visit the website to view full plan details and prices, as well as to enroll online.

 Contact Scarborough Insurance.